EdgelessPE/ept/doc/en/nep/struct/2-inner.md

 ### Package Information Table
 The package information table is within the `[package]` table in `package.toml`, providing general information about the Nep package.

-You can find the complete package information table field definition in [Definitions and APIs](/nep/definition/1-package).
+You can find the complete definition of the package information table fields in [Definitions and APIs](/nep/definition/1-package).
 ### Exclusive Table
 Different package templates have their own exclusive table fields, providing unique information for the package belonging to that template.
 For example, for a software package (`template = "Software"`), its exclusive table is the `[software]` table in `package.toml`.

-You can find the complete exclusive table field definition in [Definitions and APIs](/nep/definition/1-package).
+You can find the complete definition of the exclusive table fields in [Definitions and APIs](/nep/definition/1-package).
 ## Package Content Directory
-The package content directory stores the files needed by the user, and its directory name is consistent with the package name in the package information table (`package.name`), which contains the main program of VSCode and other files required for its operation.
+The package content directory stores the files needed by the user, with the directory name consistent with the package name in the package information table (`package.name`), which contains the main program of the software and other files required for its operation.
-## Workflow Directory
+## Workflows Directory
-The workflow directory is named `workflows`, and it contains workflow description files that comply with the Nep workflow specification.
+The workflows directory is named `workflows`, containing workflow description files that comply with the Nep workflow specification.

 For software packages, the valid workflow file names are:
 * `setup.toml`